-And then turkey coma kicks in, the clock strikes twelve and madness ensues at Walmart.
+And then turkey coma kicks in, the clock strikes twelve, and madness ensues at Walmart.
 That’s my cue to switch to peppermint mocha.
 And leave Walmart.

 I think not.

-This peppermint mocha latte recipe is the perfect quick treat to enjoy on a cold day.
+This peppermint mocha recipe is the perfect quick treat to enjoy on a cold day.
 I love that it is:

 - Peppermint.
 This can be crushed peppermint candies or peppermint extract.